-A: No, the DCS-5300G Internet Camera is used only on an wireless 802.11g, Ethernet or Fast Ethernet network.
-The D-Link DSB-C110, DSB-C310 can be used as a PC Camera (Webcam).
+A: No, the Internet Camera is used only on an Ethernet or Fast Ethernet network.
+The D-Link DSB-C110, DSB-C310, can be used as a PC Camera (Webcam).

-Q: Can the DCS-5300G be connected to the network if it consists of only private IP addresses?
+Q: Can the Internet Camera be connected on the network if it consists of only private IP addresses?